-D Document information ln troducti ion 4 1 HRN /II Economic and Social Rights Scores Methodology - Executive Summary 5 1.1 What are economic and social rights?
-5 1.2 How does HRMI measure economic and social rights?
-5 1.3 How is this different from the way HRMI measures civil and political rights?
-6 1.4 How does HRMI's economic and social rights methodology work?
-7 1.5 What do HRMI's economic and social rights scores show, exactly?
-7 1.6 What are HRMI's two different assessment standards?
-8 1.7 How are HRMI's economic and social rights scores constructed?
-8 1.8 How does HRMI choose which indicators to use?
-9 1.9 What is HRMI's achievement possibilities frontier?
-10 2 HRN /II Economic and Social Rights Scores 2020 Technical Note 13 2.1 Overview 14 2.2 Sources and definitions of rights and obligations 16 2.3 Measuring economic and social rights enjoyment and state resources 19 2.4 Calculating indicator scores by benchmarking a country's obligations of progressive realisation 24 2.5 Rights scores & Quality of Life score 32 2.6 References 34 2.7 Appendix 37 T able e of Figures Fi Fi gure 2: gure 3: gure 4: Achievement Possibilities Frontier for "Percentage of Children Not Stunted" Rescaling the indicator scores Oman's resources exceed the level needed to eliminate child stunting.
-Example Achievement possibilities frontier (APF) with asymptotic peak Penalty for different Y/Yp values 11 27 28 30 31 Ta able 2: F Rights enjoyment indicator sets used in HRMI economic and social rights scores Rights enjoyment indicators used to construct HRMI's ESR scores Sub-scores Comprising HRMI Rights Scores by Assessment Standard 10 23 33 Table A: Indicator Definitions 37 ΑĮ pendix Valu Table B: Frontier Equations, Peak Indicator Values, Income level at Peak Indicator Value, Minimum le 44
+Do cument ent information Int roducti on 5 1 HRM II Economic and Social Rights Scores Methodology - Executive Summary 6 1.1 What are economic and social rights?
+6 1.2 How does HRMI measure economic and social rights?
+6 1.3 How is this different from the way HRMI measures civil and political rights?
+7 1.4 How does HRMI's economic and social rights methodology work?
+8 1.5 What do HRMI's economic and social rights scores show, exactly?
+8 1.6 What are HRMI's two different assessment standards?
+9 1.7 How are HRMI's economic and social rights scores constructed?
+9 1.8 How does HRMI choose which indicators to use?
+10 1.9 What is HRMI's achievement possibilities frontier?
+11 2 HRM II Economic and Social Rights Scores 2020 Technical Note 14 2.1 Overview 15 2.2 Sources and definitions of rights and obligations 17 2.3 Measuring economic and social rights enjoyment and state resources 20 2.4 Calculating indicator scores by benchmarking a country's obligations of progressive realisation 25 2.5 Rights scores & Quality of Life score 34 2.6 References 36 2.7 Appendix 39